-Which we can understand in terms of its characteristics as follows:
+We can understand in terms of its characteristics as follows:

 - According to this, students begin to learn and understand things through their natural actions and development.

-- According to them, learning of a topic should be done by taking the students from the known to the unknown.
+- According to them, learning a topic should be done by taking the students from the known to the unknown.